 |Born||Robert Smart Goodson Nguni|

 Nguni has been reported to have been convicted of fraud in South Africa in 2008.
-His appointment to ZACC was not reversed despite the revelation of the fraud conviction.
+His appointment to ZACC in December 2015 was not reversed despite the revelation of the fraud conviction.
+He was part of the ZACC commissioners that resigned together in January 2019 following reports that the president was looking to dissolve the commission.
+Mnangagwa had reportedly accused the commission of being ineffective in the fight against corruption.

 Nguni was in 2012 the director of a civic society group called Federation of Non-Governmental Organisations (Fongo).